Quilmining/nockchain/README.md

 starts `nockchain --fakenet` with limits tuned to your hardware.
 Provide the mining public key via the `MINING_PUBKEY` environment variable.

+Add `export MINING_PUBKEY=<your_pubkey>` to your `~/.bashrc` (or a system-wide profile) so the variable persists across reboots.
+The helper script relies on this variable and will fail if it is unset.

 ## Testing Nodes